rolandbernard/dotfiles/README.md

 Setup script for my Fedora install.
-Starting point is the “Fedora Custom Operating System” install option.
+Starting point is the “KDE Plasma Workspace” install option without any additional software.